Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Visit The Rideau Canal + Bytown Museum

-Ontario’s only UNESCO World Heritage Site in the category for “Cultural”, the Rideau Canal is also a must-see.
+As Ontario’s only UNESCO World Heritage Site in the “Cultural” category, the Rideau Canal is also a must-see.

 Built back in the 19th century, this 202 km long system of waterways, lakes, and locks was created before Canada was even a country!

-The Canal was built to originally connect Ottawa with Kingston, Ontario – Canada’s original capital city on Lake Ontario.
+The Canal was originally built to connect Ottawa with Kingston, Ontario – Canada’s original capital on Lake Ontario.

 These days, the Rideau Canal makes for a great adventure in the summer season or the winter.